 Poor English skills can have serious consequences – from language misunderstandings that can cause the loss of money or angry clients, to constant embarrassment at not being able to chat with clients and colleagues in a social context or even over lunch!
 You may be seen as unfriendly, or rude, which is also not good for your career.

 The course is funded per term; you may find, as most learners do, that you will need more than one term to be prepared for any higher level courses or future exams (if you choose to enter for them).
 If this is the case you will be offered the opportunity to re-enrol and pay for another term (or if still available we may be able to fund you again)

 This course is funded through Cambridgeshire Skills: See funding eligibility below:

-If you are 19 or over, have lived in an EU country for 3 or more years and are at the right level, full funding is available.
+If you are 19 or over, have lived in an EU country / the UK for 3 or more years and are at the right level, full funding is available.
 You will need to supply proof of identity and full attendance is required; you will also need to complete an enrolment form so that the office can apply for the funding and complete an individual learning plan weekly with your tutor.

 Previous Experience and Knowledge Needed?